Learn DynamoDB

 How DynamoDB storage internals work

-How DynamoDB storage internals work — partition hashing, the per-partition B-tree for sort-key ranges, and synchronous 3-AZ replication explained.
+How DynamoDB storage internals work — partition hashing, the per-partition B-tree for sort-key ranges, and quorum replication across three AZs explained.

 Advanced7 min read